tirthalpatel/Learning-Miscellaneous/Cassandra-Workshop-Series/PART-1.md

-# PART 1: How to build Applications with Cassandra
+# PART 1: How to build cloud-native applications with Cassandra

 Theory + Hands-on exercises